Table of Contents Hide

 Crohn’s disease meaning was first discovered by a physician by the same name, in 1932.
-This condition can lead to severe diarrhea, malnutrition, fatigue and abdominal pain.
+This condition can lead to severe diarrhea, malnutrition, fatigue, and abdominal pain.
 It can be very discomforting and painful.
-Although no cure is available, a good healthy diet, exercises, and some medications can prove to be helpful in the treatment.
-Also, the exact cause of this dreaded disease is not known and scientists believe that it may be a combination of genetics, environmental factors and also problems related to the immune system.
+Although no cure is available, a good healthy diet, exercise, and some medications can prove to be helpful in the treatment.
+Also, the exact cause of this dreaded disease is not known and scientists believe that it may be a combination of genetics, environmental factors, and also problems related to the immune system.

 Crohn’s Disease Symptoms

 The symptoms are a way to tell the gist of Crohn’s disease meaning.
 The study of Crohn’s disease symptoms is essential for the correct diagnosis of Crohn’s disease, as no particular test is available for the exact diagnosis.